On this page:

 - public liability insurance for the common property.
 Insurance for common property protects owners in the case of unexpected damage and injuries.

-This is not the case for two-lot subdivisions.
+This is not the case for two-lot subdivisions and owners corporations which only have shared services.

 If your owners corporation represents a two-lot subdivision, it does not have to take out public liability and reinstatement and replacement insurance for the common property.